noahgiddens02/week3-practice/next_step.md

-Next step: Check the data license.
+Next step: choose a data source & check the data license